 A work zone analysis was conducted to determine expected delays for lane reductions during construction.
 The results determined that any reduction in available lanes would result in excessive delays.
 Therefore, the objective is to maintain two travel lanes on US 422 in each direction during construction for both operations and incident management.

 Design year traffic analyses warrant an ultimate six lane typical section from the western end of the project to the Lancaster Avenue Interchange.
 From Lancaster Avenue to the eastern end of the project a four lane typical section is adequate to maintain acceptable levels of service for the design life of the project, however the need to maintain two lanes of traffic in each direction during construction requires the construction of a wider overall roadway footprint, most notably at the three Schuylkill River crossing bridges.
 These major structures currently have twin-girder configurations, which do not accommodate phased construction.
-Therefore, the mainline structures from Lancaster Avenue through the eastern end of the project would be constructed to accommodate a six lane typical section, in order to maintain two lanes of traffic in each direction during construction, and the alignment of US 422 through this section would be adjusted to allow the bridges to be reconstructed in this fashion.
-In addition to the mainline structures requiring a wider footprint, the median through the S-curve from Lancaster Avenue to Brentwood Drive would be widened and the embankment on the inside of the curves would be cut back in order to provide proper sight distance.
+Therefore, the mainline structures from Lancaster Avenue through the eastern end of the project will be constructed to accommodate a six lane typical section in order to maintain two lanes of traffic in each direction during construction.
+The alignment of US 422 through this section will be adjusted to allow the bridges to be reconstructed in part width.

-The N. Wyomissing Boulevard interchange will be reconstructed in the same configuration; however, it will be updated to accommodate a six-lane mainline section and to meet current design criteria for ramp acceleration and deceleration lengths.
+The existing N. Wyomissing Boulevard interchange will be reconstructed in the same configuration; however, it will be updated to accommodate a six-lane mainline section and to meet current design criteria for ramp acceleration and deceleration lengths.
 The interchange bridge will be replaced to provide adequate horizontal clearance for the widened mainline as well as the required 16’-6” vertical clearance.
-The new bridge would also be widened to accommodate WB-67 (interstate semi-trailer) turning movements at the ramps.
-The widening would result in a bridge capable of carrying four lanes of traffic plus shoulders should N. Wyomissing Boulevard ever be extended across the Schuylkill River to provide another connection between Wyomissing with the City of Reading.
-The ramps would be lengthened to provide acceleration and deceleration lengths required under current design criteria.
-The mainline widening and ramp extensions to the west will require the replacement of the overhead Norfolk Southern Railroad Bridge to the west of the interchange.
+The new bridge will also be widened to accommodate interstate semi-trailer turning movements from the ramps.
+The ramps will be lengthened to provide acceleration and deceleration lengths required under current design criteria.
+The mainline widening and ramp extensions to the west will require the replacement of the adjacent overhead Norfolk Southern Railroad Bridge.
 See proposed N. Wyomissing Boulevard Interchange.

-The mainline alignment would be shifted to the north in this area to accommodate construction of the two Schuylkill River bridges, which cannot facilitate part-width construction.
-West of I-176 the alignment will be shifted to the north would eliminate impacts to the Schuylkill River Greenways Association (SRGA) trail located between I-176 and the power plant waste area in the southwest quadrant of the interchange.
+The mainline alignment will be shifted in this area to accommodate construction of the two Schuylkill River bridges, which cannot facilitate part-width construction.
+West of I-176 the alignment will be shifted to the north, which will also eliminate impacts to the Schuylkill River Greenways Association (SRGA) trail located between I-176 and the power plant waste area in the southwest quadrant of the interchange.
 See proposed I-176 Interchange.
 To the east of I-176 the alignment will be shifted to the south.

 Penn Street/Penn Avenue Interchange

-The Penn Street/Penn Avnue Interchange is constrained by the Schuylkill River to the east and the Norfolk Southern Railroad to the west.
-The design for Penn Street/Penn Avenue Interchange would tie into the typical section of the proposed Penn Street/Penn Avenue Interchange Bridge Rehabilitation project over the Schuylkill River, which is scheduled to begin construction in 2017.
-This includes four 11’ lanes, 5’ shoulders, and 6’ median.
-The design to the west would tie-in before reaching the Norfolk Southern Railroad bridge over Penn Avenue, which has a vertical clearance of 13’-8”.
-If the bridge is impacted as a result of the interchange design, not only would the bridge replacement be costly, but obtaining the required vertical clearance would create vertical geometry challenges along Penn Street/Penn Avenue Interchange.
+The Penn Street/Penn Avenue Interchange is constrained by the Schuylkill River to the east and the Norfolk Southern Railroad to the west.
+The design for Penn Street/Penn Avenue will tie into the typical section of the recently completed Penn Street Bridge Rehabilitation project over the Schuylkill River.
+This includes four 11’ lanes, 5’ shoulders, and a 6’ median.
+The design to the west will tie-in before reaching the Norfolk Southern Railroad bridge over Penn Avenue, which has a vertical clearance of 13’-8”.
+Impacting the existing railroad bridge is a design constraint to avoid significant additional project costs associated with maintaining rail traffic during bridge replacement, as well as significant vertical geometry challenges associated with lowering Penn Avenue and/or raising the railroad.

-Design year 2046 traffic volumes were used in the capacity analysis of the Penn Street/Penn Avenue Interchange alternatives.
-No new traffic assignments or diversions to or from other interchanges are expected with any of the configurations examined.
-Due to the unconventional geometric configurations that were evaluated at this interchange, a microsimulation analysis tool, VISSIM, was used in addition to traditional Synchro and Highway Capacity Software (HCS) analysis.
+Design year 2046 traffic volumes were used in the capacity analysis of the Penn Street/Penn Avenue Interchange.
+No new traffic assignments or diversions to or from other interchanges are expected.
+Due to the unconventional geometric configuration evaluated at this interchange, a microsimulation analysis tool, VISSIM, was used in addition to traditional Synchro and Highway Capacity Software (HCS) analysis.
 This aided in evaluating how all of the different elements of the interchange design interact and affect adjacent segments, and in validating the results of the Synchro and HCS analyses.

 Diverging Diamond Interchange (DDI)

-At the Penn Street Interchange, a Diverging Diamond Interchange (DDI) is a type of diamond interchange in which two directions of traffic on the non-freeway road cross to the opposite side of roadway at a signal.
+At the Penn Street Interchange, a Diverging Diamond Interchange (DDI) is proposed.
+A DDI is a type of diamond interchange in which motorists on the non-freeway road cross to the opposite side of roadway at a signal.
 Then travel on the opposite side of the roadway through the interchange and at the far side of the interchange they cross back at another signal to the conventional side of travel.
-See proposed Penn Street/Penn Avenue interchange here / Watch Video).
+See proposed Penn Street/Penn Avenue interchange here / Watch Video.

 Lancaster Avenue Interchange

-The design for Lancaster Avenue would require reconstruction or replacement of the Bingaman Street Bridge to accommodate the new lane and ramp configurations, and because the bridge itself extends into the center of the existing interchange area.
+The design for Lancaster Avenue interchange will require replacement of the Bingaman Street Bridge to accommodate the new lane and ramp configurations, and because the bridge itself extends into the center of the existing interchange area.
 This structure currently carries four 11’ lanes with no shoulders or median, and 6’ wide sidewalks along both sides of the bridge.

-Design year 2046 volumes were used in the analysis of the Lancaster Avenue interchanges for all recommended alternatives.
-No new traffic assignments or diversions to or from other interchanges are expected with any of the configurations examined.
-Due to the unconventional geometric configurations that were evaluated at this interchange, a microsimulation analysis tool, VISSIM, was used in addition to traditional Synchro and Highway Capacity Software (HCS) analysis.
+Design year 2046 volumes were used in the analysis of the Lancaster Avenue interchanges for the recommended alternative.
+No new traffic assignments or diversions to or from other interchanges are expected.
+Due to the unconventional geometric configuration that was evaluated at this interchange, a microsimulation analysis tool, VISSIM, was used in addition to traditional Synchro and Highway Capacity Software (HCS) analysis.
 This aided in evaluating how all of the different elements of the interchange design interact and affect adjacent segments, and in validating the results of the Synchro and HCS analyses.